 The Pros Of Touring

 1. Local Press Will Be Interested In Your Story

 Getting attention from the press or music blogs is extremely tough.
-Mainly because there’s so many musicians are making albums, but not many of them are touring and that’s where your edge is.
+Mainly because there are so many musicians are making albums, but not many of them are touring and that’s where your edge is.

 Touring shows that you are serious about your music.
-When the media gets wind that you tour, your band’s story suddenly becomes a lot more interesting.
+When the media gets wind that your tour, your band’s story suddenly becomes a lot more interesting.

 2. You’ll Learn How To Sell Yourself & Your Music

 Sending hundreds of emails and calling dozens of venues teaches you what promoters and venue owners are looking for when considering a new act.